-- 1. Demonstrate grades of a C or better in ENGL 1101, BIOL 2110, BIOL 2111, and MATH 1001 or 1111 (and corresponding laboratory requirements for science courses). - 2.
-Identify their CCGA student status (active or inactive). - 3.
-Complete the Radiologic application (initial or re-submission). - 4.
-Submit HESI A2 testing results indicating at least a 75% cumulative score over the academic subject areas covered on the exam.
-No more than 2 attempts (minimum of 30 days between tests) in each of the five (5) sections: Math, Reading Comprehension, Vocabulary and General Knowledge, Anatomy and Physiology, and Biology.
-Achieving 75% on the HESI A2 does NOT guarantee admission. - 5.
-Demonstrate an overall GPA of 2.5 or higher.
-The overall GPA includes all unadjusted transfer and unadjusted institutional grades. - 6.
-Meet/perform the Core Performance Standards for nursing as listed below: - a.
-Critical thinking -- Critical-thinking ability sufficient for rapid clinical judgment and decision making. - Interpersonal -- Interpersonal abilities sufficient for interaction with individuals, families and groups, from various social, emotional, cultural and intellectual backgrounds. - c.
-Communication in English -- Communications abilities sufficient for verbal and written interaction with others to include note taking abilities and the ability to rapidly interpret and disseminate information.
+- 5. Have a minimum of a 2.5 overall grade point average (GPA). - 6.
+If the student has ever received a D or F in a radiology course in any radiology program, they will be evaluated on an individual basis by the RS Admission and Progression Committee.
+If a student has received a D or F in two or more radiology courses, they are not eligible for admission to the RS program. - 7.
+Meet/perform the Core Performance Standards as listed below: - a.
+Critical thinking -- Critical-thinking ability sufficient for rapid clinical judgment and decision making. - b.
+Interpersonal -- Interpersonal abilities sufficient for interaction with individuals, families and groups, from various social, emotional, cultural and intellectual backgrounds. - c.
+Communication in English -- Communications abilities sufficient for verbal and written interaction with others to include note taking abilities and the ability to rapidly interpret and disseminate information. - d.

-- d.
 Mobility -- Physical abilities sufficient for movement from room to room and in small spaces. - e.
 Motor Skills -- Gross and fine motor abilities sufficient for providing safe, effective patient care. - f.
 Hearing -- Auditory ability sufficient for monitoring and assessing health needs. - g.
 Visual -- Visual ability sufficient for observation and assessment necessary while patient is in your care. - h.
 Tactile -- Tactile ability sufficient for physical assessment and radiographic positioning.